-Pesticides that are categorized as WHO Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, should not be used except in specific situations allowed by the national best practice guidelines or where these pesticides are the only available means of control and that the dosage rate does not exceed the LD50 limit.
+Pesticides that are categorized as WHO Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, should not be used except where these pesticides are the only available means of control and that the dosage rate does not exceed the LD50 limit.
 This must be proven.